 Few studies have empirically tested the effects of bottom towed fishing gear on biogenic habitats (Hiddink et al., 2017).
-Consequently, this review uses both direct peer reviewed evidence and grey literature to review the impacts of bottom towed fishing gear on biogenic reefs10.
-Due to a lack of evidence, this review has used literature for both Sabellaria species (Sabellaria spinulosa and Sabellaria alveolata) as this is the best available evidence, although it is recognised that both species will have different sensitivities.
+Consequently, this review uses both direct peer reviewed evidence and grey literature to review the impacts of bottom towed fishing gear on biogenic reefs (Defra, 2014).
+Due to a lack of evidence, this review has used literature for both Sabellaria species (S. spinulosa and S. alveolata) as this is the best available evidence, although it is recognised that both species will have different sensitivities.